Skip to main content

 shaped init --api-key <YOUR_API_KEY>

 We're now ready to create your Shaped model!
-The following command sets up a simple model using the ratings event data and product metadata we just wrote to Postgres:
+The following command sets up a simple model using the ratings event data and product metadata we just synced to Shaped:

 amazon_beauty_product_recommendation.yaml